tatzelbrumm/sinobit-micropython/README.md

     unused single pixel frame around the edge).
 This would make it possible for existing micro:bit MicroPython code to 'just work' on the sino:bit and display with large pixels.
+    -   _This is now implemented with the 0.0.2 release!
+The microbit.display
+        module is implemented with upsampling to the larger sino:bit matrix.
+        Note that individual pixel brightness values are ignored/lost as the sino:bit display doesn't support it._
 -   Investigate untangling and removing hardware access layer dependencies.
 It appears there are 3 hardware access layers being used: Nordic's nRF layer, mBed's classic layer, and a Lancaster University micro:bit device access layer.